vageesan23/different-assessment/README.md

 <img src="https://github.com/vageesan23/different-assessment/blob/main/images/previews.jpg?raw=true" alt="Screenshots of the site seen on deskop and mobile browsers" />

 &nbsp;
-change your project directory to your project in terminal:
+Change your project directory to your project in terminal:

 ```sh
 cd your-project-name